|2021 Open Offices||2021 Election Guide for Candidates|

 Judicial offices – 200 words - 4 paragraphs

-Each part of a hyphenated or slashed word will be counted as a separate word.
-(Example - "Around-the-corner" = 3 words)3.
-Photo
+Hyphenated or slashed words will be counted as a separate words.
+(Example - "Around-the-corner" = 3 words)

-- You may submit one portrait photo - jpeg or .tiff (Head and shoulders) For best results use a light-colored background, (not white).
+- Submit one portrait photo - jpeg or .tiff (Head and shoulders) For best results use a light-colored background, (not white).

 - Photos should be less than 1 MB, (If larger, photos take will take too long to load for the online guide.)